 NO?
 Um, well, yes, I have too.

 Ha ha, really, I have.
 The biggest source of my struggle is perfectionism.
-And not, like, the lovely perfectionism you humbly aspire to, but the perfectionism of perfection, nothing-nothing to control, uncontrolled, driving a spiral of endless rewriting.
-It’s really hard to write through that kind of brain music, and so much of the hazy fog of struggle, the years finishing my first novel were spent brutally continuing on.
+And not, like, the lovely perfectionism you humbly admit to, but the perfectionism of perfectionism, nothing-nothing being controlled, uncontrolled, driving a spiral of endless rewriting.
+It’s really hard to write through that kind of brain music, and so much of the hazy fog of struggle, the years finishing my first novel were brutally spent continuing to continue.

 I incorporated other exercises into the practice, my imagination grew, and my relationship with my own creativity improved massively.
 Within a few months, I expanded some quick works into short stories.
 Each felt like a gift falling out of a dream.
 One was published in an anthology, my first!
 Some others fit together around a loose theme, and I thought about sending them to magazines.